 Strategy 4 – Solid surface and cultured stone shower pans

 Tile shower pans (which are usually set in a mortar base, have grout joints between the tiles and are hand built at the site) not only take a lot of time to maintain – they are also known to be the source of leaks due to bad installations.
 Alternatives to the job site made tile bases include standard sizes pans made of fiberglass (the cheapest option but they are not known for durability) or acrylic bases (more expensive, but more reliable than fiberglass).
 For a higher end project solid surface shower pans or cultured stone shower bases are high quality, fully customizable, and are available in over 60 colors.

 Strategy 5 – Larger wall tiles with smaller joints (or larger looking wall tiles with no joints at all!)

 While 4” x 4” and 6” x 6” tiles might desired for a retro-style remodel they are not fashionable for today’s contemporary look.
 Large format tiles (8” x 16” units, 4” x 16” units for example) are the rage and can help in the battle vs. grout by having fewer grout joints.
-If possible – make upkeep easier by using a darker colored grout.
+You can also make upkeep easier by using a darker colored grout.

 Have you used any of these 5 strategies to win the battle vs. grout joints?
 Please comment or call us on the numbers below to get assistance on your grout problems or a free estimate on remodeling products or services.

 For nationwide material supply for the grout free shower wall panels and pans call Innovate Building Solutions (877-668-5888).
 For regional installation and remodeling contact The Bath Doctor in Cleveland (216-531-6085), Columbus (614-252-7294) or a bathroom remodeling project in Cleveland contact Cleveland Design and Remodeling (216-658-1270).